 Looking for An Easy Breakfast?
 How About A Delicious French Toast?

-I love French toast, this is one of my all-time favorite breakfast dishes.
+This is one of my all-time favorite classic breakfasts.
 And it is also perfect for lunch, especially the way I make it.
 It’s simple and such a delicious recipe!

-What is the Secret To This Easy French Toast Recipe?
+What is the Secret To Making the Best French Toast Recipe?

 Once you’ve soaked your toasted slices in the milk mixture, all you need to do is fry them in melted butter in a large hot skillet over medium heat.
 Be sure to bring your skillet up to temperature before placing them in the pan.

 Serve with my special berries syrup (see below) or even some warm maple syrup, and you’ve got yourself a delicious breakfast.

 My most important secret to making the best French Toast Recipe?

 I love to make a special syrup with fresh berries and of course the pièce de résistance – I add a little Grand Marnier!
 You can also use a Mixed Berry Coulis.

 Of course, if you don’t want alcohol, or if you are making it for the kids, you can substitute orange juice, or use maple syrup.
 Oh, oh, oh you’re going to love this one friends!

 This truly is an Easy French Toast recipe, delicious!
 So easy a child can make it, I promise you.
 You’ll see.
 In fact, this is a great recipe to cook with the kids!